Quiver Schur algebras and q-Fock space: Introduction

-To make contact with the theory of quiver Hecke algebras we encode the parameters $(q,Q_1,\dots,Q_\ell)$ as a sequence $\bnu=(w_{\charge_1},\ldots, w_{\charge_\ell})$ of fundamental weights for the affine Lie algebra $\slehat$.
-The corresponding cyclotomic Hecke algebra only depends on the multiplicities of each root of unity, that is, only on the weight $\nu=\sum_{i}\nu_i$.
-Thus, we write for the sums of corresponding Ariki-Koike and cyclotomic $q$-Schur algebras of all different ranks.
-To this data we introduce then a certain $\mZ$-graded algebra $A^{\bnu}$ which we call the {\it cyclotomic quiver Schur algebra}.
-The name stems from the fact that the algebra is related to the cyclotomic quiver Hecke algebras $R^\nu$ and their tensor product analogues $T^\bnu$ (defined in \cite{CTP}) like the finite Schur algebra is to the classical Hecke algebra.
-Our main result (Theorem \ref{schur-isomorphism}) says that $A^{\bnu}$ is a graded version of $\mathscr{H}^\bnu$ given by an extension of the Brundan-Kleshchev isomorphism $\Phi^\nu:R^\nu\cong H^\nu$ from \cite{BKKL} between the diagrammatic cyclotomic quiver Hecke algebras $R^\nu$ introduced in \cite{KL1} and the sum of cyclotomic Hecke algebra $H^\nu$.
+for the sums of corresponding cyclotomic $q$-Schur and Ariki-Koike algebras of all different ranks.
+To this data we introduce then a certain $\mZ$-graded algebra $A^{\bnu}$ which we call the {\bf cyclotomic quiver Schur algebra}.
+The name stems from the fact that the algebra is related to the cyclotomic quiver Hecke algebras $R^\nu$ and their tensor product analogues $T^\bnu$ (defined in \cite{Webmerged}) like the finite Schur algebra is to the classical Hecke algebra.
+Our main result (Theorem \ref{schur-isomorphism}) says that $A^{\bnu}$ is a graded version of $\mathbf{S}^\bnu$ given by an extension of the Brundan-Kleshchev isomorphism $\Phi^\nu:R^\nu\cong \mathfrak{H}^\nu$ from \cite{BKKL} between the diagrammatic cyclotomic quiver Hecke algebras $R^\nu$ introduced in \cite{KL1} and the sum of cyclotomic Hecke algebra $\mathfrak{H}^\nu$.

-\begin{theorem} There is an isomorphism $\Phi^\bnu$ from $A^\bnu$ to the cyclotomic $q$-Schur algebra $\mathscr{H}^\bnu$, extending the isomorphism $\Phi^\nu:R^\nu\cong H^\nu$.
-In particular, the algebra $ \mathscr{H}^\bnu=\bigoplus_{n\geq 0}\mathbf{S}(n;q,Q_1,\ldots, Q_\ell)$ inherits a $\mZ$-grading. \end{theorem} Like the cyclotomic quiver Hecke algebra, the algebra $A^\bnu$ can be realized as a natural quotient of a geometrically defined convolution algebra.
+\begin{theorem} There is an isomorphism $\Phi^\bnu$ from $A^\bnu$ to the cyclotomic $q$-Schur algebra $\mathbf{S}^\bnu$, extending the isomorphism $\Phi^\nu:R^\nu\cong \mathfrak{H}^\nu$.
+In particular, the cyclotomic $q$-Schur algebra $ \mathbf{S}^\bnu$ from \eqref{SH} inherits a $\mZ$-grading. \end{theorem} Like the cyclotomic quiver Hecke algebra, the algebra $A^\bnu$ can be realized as a natural quotient of a geometrically defined convolution algebra.
 This construction is based on the geometry of quivers using a certain category of flagged nilpotent representations (quiver partial flag varieties) of the cyclic affine type $A$ quiver.
-It naturally extends the work of Varagnolo and Vasserot \cite{VV} and clarifies the origin of the grading.
+It naturally extends the work of Varagnolo and Vasserot \cite{VV} and clarifies the origin of the grading.\\